 What are the best protein sources for stimulating a maximal response of muscle protein synthesis following exercise?

-If you are looking for the most potent stimulator of muscle protein synthesis and you are not a vegan, then whey, casein and milk proteins are your best choice.
+If you are looking for the most potent stimulator of muscle protein synthesis and you are not a vegan (or have food sensitivities), then whey, casein and milk proteins are your best choice.